Made to Measure, From Old Palo Alto to the Eichler Tracts

 What Building Bespoke Actually Means Here

 In every case, building custom means we control the things a stock program cannot: the exact depth of a counter run, the spacing of drawers to your stacks of plates, the width of a panel so the appliance lands centered on a window.
 Joinery is dovetailed where it counts, plywood boxes are full-depth, and finishes are sprayed and cured to hold up to decades of daily use.
+For the deeper case for building this way over buying a cabinet line off a showroom floor, see our guide to custom vs. semi-custom vs. stock cabinets.

 Built Into Every Palo Alto Commission